CCI-MOC/documentation/docs/source/Salt.md

 	sudo yum install salt-minion	     # to install minion

 ### Configuration:
-Modify "/etc/salt/minion" on the minion to specify the master for that minion.
+Modify `/etc/salt/minion` on the minion to specify the master for that minion.

 	master: <ip or hostname of the master>

-To run the configuration using .sls files, modify the file `/etc/salt/master`
+To run the configuration using `.sls` files, modify the file `/etc/salt/master`

 ```
 # uncomment the below lines under the heading "file server settings" and create/check the location "/srv/salt"